Psychosocial risk assessment

 • Ask about drug or alcohol use (past or present).

-• These patients should be discussed with the ED consultant or, after midnight, the registrar.
-Often a psychiatric assessment is indicated.
+• These patients should be discussed with the ED consultant or, after midnight, the Senior ED registrar.
+Often a psychiatry assessment is indicated.

 1. A Clinician's Handbook of Child and Adolescent Psychiatry By: Christopher Gillberg (Editor), Richard Harrington (Editor), Hans-Christoph Steinhausen (Editor) Cambridge University Press.